 Instead of forcing borrowers to pay off their balance in full each month, issuers only require monthly minimum payments so borrowers can pay off their credit card balance over time.

 However, credit card borrowers must pay interest charges when they carry a balance.
 Interest rates for credit cards can vary based on credit reports, credit scores, and other factors related to a borrower’s overall credit history.
-If you let your credit card balance get too high, these interest charges can make clearing credit card debt extremely difficult.
+If you let your card balance get too high, these interest charges can make clearing credit card debt extremely difficult.

 PRO: Credit Cards May Have More Flexible Credit Score Requirements

 Credit cards can be more inclusive when it comes to the credit history of the borrowers that lenders accept.
-People who have low credit scores, and sometimes even no credit at all, are usually able to qualify for some kind of credit card product.
+People who have low credit scores, and sometimes even no credit at all, are usually able to qualify for some kind of credit product.

 CON: Credit Cards Have a Preset Spending Limit